Cities of the Democratic Republic of the Congo: List of cities

 Due to the lack of reliable and comparable population figures, electoral districts are allocated seats in proportion to their voter registration numbers.
 The number of seats allocated to a city in the National Assembly and the Provincial Assembly is one measure of its relative political importance nationally and within its province respectively.

 In 2018 cities accounted for 27% of the electorate, or 16% when Kinshasa is excluded.

 Cities in the making

 In mid-2018, just before the general election of that year, the government upheld the 2013 granting of city status to a large number of populated places, including 65 not listed above.
 It was further decided to make these cities operational in stages.
-Since then the following ones have had their first mayor appointed and take office without being National Assembly districts :
+Since then the following ones have had their first mayor appointed and take office but are not National Assembly districts :